zennwsh/geog0164-cartography-and-data-viz/README.md

 3. Text Only (for word count).txt - main text (excluding footnotes) of my submission writeup
 4. UFO text analysis.R - data processing and text mining to investigate the most commonly reported shapes and colours of UFOs

-All cartographic processes were performed directly in QGIS.
+All mapmaking was performed directly in QGIS.